 Before team members start working, make them understand why the strategy exists in the first place.
 A communication strategy should be made so that it serves a business or an organizational goal.
 Figure out the problem, seek solutions, and define roles accordingly.

 2. Involve people

-While the formulation of a strategy is taking place, involving others is a great idea.
-Bringing in other team members means getting more inputs which increase the chances of an effective communication strategy being made.
+While the formulation of a communication strategy is taking place, involving others is a great idea.
+Bringing in other team members means getting more input which increases the chances of an effective communication strategy being made.

 3. Know your audience

-Knowledge of target audience is a must to successfully execute your strategy.
-Figure out your audience – local, national or global.
+Knowledge of the target audience is a must to successfully execute your communication strategy.
+Figure out your audience – local, national, or global.
 Understand their needs and requirements by putting yourself in their shoes.

 4. Define clear objectives

 Whether it’s a marketing campaign or an organizational goal, well-defined communication objectives will take your strategy to another level.
 Clear objectives lead to increased focus and clarity which results in quality communication.